specklesystems/speckle-docs/viewer/camera-controller-api.md

 ```ts
 setCameraView(objectIds: string[], transition: boolean, fit?: number): void
 ```
-Focuses the camera based on the volume defined by the recieved object ids list
+Focuses the camera based on the volume defined by the received object ids list
 #### Parameters
 - **objectIds**: The object ids that make up the volume
-- **transition**: Wether the to make the trasition animated
+- **transition**: Whether or not to make the transition animated
 - *optional* **fit**: Linear tolerance
 ```ts
 setCameraView(